george-pov/YTSkedy/docs/api/persistence.md

 - The repository resolves by-id operations from the opaque id to (`calendar-events`, `event-{CalendarEventId}`) and verifies the stored `CalendarEventId` before returning it.
-- Legacy scheduled-start-derived ids, legacy monthly partitions, and legacy row keys are unsupported.
-Existing local data must be deleted and recreated after this storage shape change.
+- Scheduled-start-derived ids, monthly partitions, and scheduled-start-derived row keys are not supported storage shapes.
 - Publication rows use the opaque id in their partition key, so a recreated event cannot inherit publication rows from a deleted event.